-Mayor (or Deputy Mayor in the Mayor's Absence) continued.
 Sustaining partnerships and advocating for Council's interests, pursuing opportunities for the Council in line with strategic directions, policies and plans Chairing Council Meetings, Special Council Meetings and Committee Meetings (where required) and encouraging the participation of Councillors in the decision making process Ensuring that Councillors are all well informed on the key issues facing Council Resolving disputes between Councillors Council may resolve to appoint the person holding the position of the Deputy Mayor as Acting Mayor if there is a temporary vacancy.
-Councillors, including Mayor and Deputy Mayor The role of a Councillor is to act for the community and advocate on its behalf.
+The role of a Councillor is to act for the community and advocate on its behalf.
 Councillors collectively constitute our Council.
 As an individual a Councillor does not have any power to direct or bind the organisation to any actions or decisions.
 Councillors are responsible for the following (with reference to section 65 of the Act): Participating and being a representative of the local community in the decision making of Council Contributing to the strategic direction of the Council through the development and review of key strategic documents of Council Participating in the responsible allocation of the resources of Council through the annual budget Considering the diversity of interests and needs of the community Observing principles of good governance and acting with integrity Providing civic leadership in ensuring Council is best performing its functions and responsibilities Representing the entire Murrindindi Shire community and advocating on a broad range of issues Facilitating effective communication between Council and the community.
 The role of the Councillor does not include any of the functions of the CEO set under section 94A of the Act and outlined below.
-Councillors acting as a delegate or representative of Council on Committees Council nominates Councillors as its representative or delegate on committees of management, advisory committees, associations and boards annually.
+Council nominates Councillors as its representative or delegate on committees of management, advisory committees, associations and boards annually.
 When acting as Council's representative Councillors will attend and contribute as required and report back to Council and the community at an Ordinary Meeting of Council.